 In Douglas Santos, Walace and William, the Bundesliga boasts three players who won Gold for Brazil at the 2016 Olympics alongside Neymar.
 Further back, Schalke stalwart Naldo has arguably been the best centre-back in the league this season.
 Brazil coach Tite said he had been considering the 35-year-old’s cause, but has since decided not to include any Bundesliga players in his 23-man squad.

-In preliminary squad: James Rodriguez (Bayern)
+In final squad: James Rodriguez (Bayern)

 Had been in contention: Jhon Cordoba (Cologne)